1. Explore interests and careers.

 Credit Recovery Options

-Students who receive an 'F' for any term of high school must make up the credit in order to meet the graduation requirements.
+Students who receive an 'F' for any term of a core class must make up the credit in order to meet the graduation requirements.
 If you need to make up credit, be sure to start early in order to stay on top of the skills needed for future classes and the graduation requirements.

 After-School Packet Class